The Science Behind Essential Oils: What Research Really Says

 Quality, Purity and Safety: Why They Matter So Much

 You can have the best research in the world, and it still will not help if the oil in your hand is oxidized, diluted, or adulterated.
 A lot of products on shelves are not as pure as labels imply.
-Quality essential oils are sometimes hard to find.
+Quality essential oils are sometimes hard to find, but here at Lively Living we do things differently.

 If the profile changes, effects can change.
 Some cheaper brands might cut their product with a synthetic carrier oil without listing it.
-High quality suppliers typically run gas chromatography and mass spectrometry on their batches.
+There is no regulation on essential oils in Australia, that is why being certified organic by a independent organization means so much.

 Key safety points to keep in mind